carpentries-lab/metagenomics-workshop/setup.md

 Machine Image (AMI).
-If you are signed up to take a Metagenomics Data Carpentry Workshop, **you do not need to worry about setting up an AMI instance.** The Carpentries staff will create an instance for you and this will be provided to you at no cost.
+If you are signed up to take a Metagenomics Data Carpentry Workshop, **you do not need to worry about setting up an AMI instance.** The Carpentries staff will create an instance for you, which will be provided at no cost.
-This is true for both self-organized and centrally-organized workshops.
+This setup is true for both self-organized and centrally-organized workshops.
 Your Instructor will provide instructions for connecting to the AMI instance at the workshop.

-If you are in The Carpentries-Workshop, you do not even need to install a bash terminal, the R-studio terminal provided in the AWS-AMI is enough to run all the commands in the lesson.
+If you are in The Carpentries-Workshop, you do not even need to install a bash terminal; the R-studio terminal provided in the AWS-AMI is enough to run all the commands in the lesson.
-Instead of connecting by ssh users can simply use the R-studio AMI terminal.
+Instead of connecting by ssh, users can simply use the R-studio AMI terminal.

 This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.